Biomedical Sciences (Biochemistry) BSc

 Projects may take a variety of forms (from lab-based research to complex data analysis), but it will be related to your chosen programme pathway, and may relate to your future career plans.
 Your project experience is often what sets you apart as an individual and employers usually ask about your project in interviews.

 The rapid change and development of knowledge in the biosciences necessitates a learning strategy that enables graduates to continue their self-education.
-We are therefore focussing on developing graduates who have a range of professional (including practical) and generic skills; who are capable of independent and life-long learning; who are able to apply their knowledge to unfamiliar problems and situations; who can critically analyse and interpret data and information; and who can communicate complex information with clarity.
+We are therefore focusing on developing graduates who have a range of professional (including practical) and generic skills; who are capable of independent and life-long learning; who are able to apply their knowledge to unfamiliar problems and situations; who can critically analyse and interpret data and information; and who can communicate complex information with clarity.

 We pursue excellence in both teaching and research, and believe that by linking the two we can provide the best education and experience for our students.
 Our degree programmes combine innovative and classical teaching methods with leading-edge research, and we recognise the value of practical experience in the learning process.

-Biomedical Sciences is a fast-moving field, and we ensure that text book information is supplemented with the latest scientific discoveries to give you a topical, up-to-date education.
+Biomedical sciences is a fast-moving field, and we ensure that text book information is supplemented with the latest scientific discoveries to give you a topical, up-to-date education.

 As well as offering students some of the best teaching in our subject areas, we are committed to helping you progress confidently through the levels of your degree programme.
 Throughout your course, you will be supported by a personal tutor who will advise you on academic issues and provide pastoral care.
 In addition, you can approach subject lecturers, your project supervisor, and technical and administrative staff, who are all available to help.
 Should you decide to do a work placement, you will be allocated a tutor who will visit you at your place of work (unless you are abroad) and take a keen interest in your progress.